khadijakhaldi/ML_assessment/README.md

 In this notebook we have shown:

-  1. Downloading and extracting datasets.
+  1. Downloading and extracting dataset.

   2. Calculating the mean and std for normalization.